CSYE6225/UnixSysProgramming/Hekuan-Yang/HW08/ReadMe.md

 proxyConfig included balancer setting in /etc/apache2/sites-enabled/000-default.conf

-Second, Use load.sh to generate request against load balancer & Use load.php to add load on server.
+Second, Use load.sh to generate request against load balancer & Use index.php to add load on server.

 At the same time,